DHA Prometric Exam: What Singapore Doctors Need to Know

 1. 150 multiple-choice questions, single-best-answer format.

-2. 165 minutes to complete the exam.
+2. 165 minutes to complete the assessment.

 3. No negative marking, unanswered or incorrect questions simply earn zero points.